dovvnloading/Baked-Metric/README.md

 Most recipes fail not because of technique, but because of imprecise translation.
 A cup of flour weighs significantly less than a cup of sugar, and 350°F behaves differently at sea level than it does in Denver.
 This application bridges the gap between recipe intent and environmental reality.

-Built with a "Claymorphic" soft-UI design system, it feels as natural and tactile as the ingredients themselves.
+Built with a soft-UI design system, it feels as natural and tactile as the ingredients themselves.

 ## Core Utilities